The Integrative Chronic Pain Program through the Clough Family Center for Rehabilitative and Sports Therapies treats individuals with persistent pain.

 - Pain that moves, spreads, or is in multiple areas of the body

 - Pain that changes based on stress/environment — for example, less pain on the weekend or on vacation

-- Pain that started around the time of a stressful event or stress from childhood
+- Pain that started around the time of a stressful event

 Here’s what you’ll do and practice in the program:

 - Learn how pain really works in the body

 - Learn movements to make you more resilient in your body

 - Learn how to spot danger messages, unhelpful thoughts, and persistent behaviors that reinforce pain